chimera-linux/chimera-linux.github.io/_docs/installation/partitioning.md

 your device's documentation.
 For devices that Chimera supports, known partition layouts can be found [here](https://github.com/chimera-linux/chimera-live/tree/master/sfdisk).

+In general, the root partition should be labeled `root` for the default cmdlines on most devices to work.
+If you don't label it, you will have to remove the pre-defined `root=` parameter from `/etc/default/u-boot-cmdline` and let `update-u-boot` auto-generate a correct `root=` instead (the defaults include a static `root=` to ease generation of generic SD card images).

 If your device is in the above list, then you can save yourself some time manually partitioning the disk, and do something like the following: